rjones-lf/iroha/docs/source/getting_started/index.rst

   --network=iroha-network \
   -d postgres:9.5

- .. note:: -If you already have Postgres running on a host system on default port (5432), then you should pick another free port that will be occupied.
+.. note:: If you already have Postgres running on a host system on default port (5432), then you should pick another free port that will be occupied.
 For example, 5433: ``-p 5433:5432 \``